 Today we have more choice than ever before when it comes to toothbrushes.
 There are manual and electric all of which offer different options.

-Available in different shapes, sizes and designs, with different grips and with different head to suit different needs, one thing that has remained consistent from the very first oral hygiene tools is a handle and bristles, just today’s tools have handles that are typically of plastic construction and the brush head is made from nylon bristles which has been the case for 70 years.
+Available in different shapes, sizes and designs, with different grips and with different heads to suit different needs, one thing that has remained consistent from the very first oral hygiene tools is a handle and bristles, just today’s tools have handles that are typically of plastic construction and the brush head is made from nylon bristles which has been the case for 70 years.

 The difference from our ancestors is that we know more about oral hygiene, the impacts of such and the tools we used are better designed to assist with this.